azalzala/guardianwebapp/README.md

 # News Web App

-:newspaper: A simple application for collecting, processing and visualising the metadata of environmental articles published on The Guardian.
+:newspaper: A simple application for collecting, processing and visualising the metadata of recently published articles by The Guardian.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://data-evaluation-template.streamlit.app/)